 Questions during the application

-1. I am currently studying for a bachelor's degree and I already know that I want to go abroad for my master.
+1. I am currently studying for a bachelor's degree and I already know that I want to go abroad for my master's degree.
 When can I apply?
-You can apply as early as your bachelor's degree but keep in mind that partner universities can request a bachelor's certificate when applying.
+You can apply as early as your bachelor's degree, but partner universities can request a bachelor's certificate when applying.

-2. Can I hand in an application for a Non-EU Student Exchange Program although I already completed an ERASMUS+ stay?
-Yes.
-An application is possible.
+2. Is a completed ERASMUS+ stay a hindrance to an application for a Non-EU Student Exchange Programme?
+No. An application is possible.
 You don't have any disadvantages!

 3. What should I pay attention to when applying?
 High-quality application documents and a bit of luck: You should provide written evidence of your linguistic and academic qualifications, explain your motivation for your planned study visit and convince with very good application videos.
 Of course, the final acceptance also depends on the number of applications at the partner university, which can vary considerably not only from year to year but also from semester to semester.
 You can increase your chances of being accepted for an Erasmus+ stay by applying to up to three universities at the same time.
 The final acceptance should be based on academic motives.

-4. Do I need to speak German?
-The language of instruction is German (level B2).
+4. How good do my German skills need to be?
+The language of instruction in group courses is German (at least level B1).
 However, it is possible to receive some advice and guidance in English.
 For attending courses in music theory, music history, music education or other courses where oral explanations are essential, good German knowledge is required (level B2).
-In research projects the language will be agreed upon between teachers and students.
-Then it is possible to use the English langauge (level B2 will be required).
+In research projects and in One-to-One-lessons the language will be agreed upon between teachers and students.

 Questions during the stay abroad